CARV-ICS-FORTH/knot/README.md

 ## Building images

 Docker images for Karvdash are [available](https://hub.docker.com/r/carvicsforth/karvdash).
-To build your own, run:
+To build your own locally, run:
 ```bash
 make container
 ```

-Change the version by editing `VERSION`.
+To change the version, edit `VERSION`.
 The image uses `kubectl` 1.19.8 by default, but this can be changed by setting the `KUBECTL_VERSION` variable before running `make`.
 You can also set your Docker account in `REGISTRY_NAME`.

 To test the container in a local Kubernetes environment, run the following and then point your browser to https://localtest.me (provided by [localtest.me](https://readme.localtest.me)):
 ```bash
 make deploy-local
 ```

-To upload to Docker Hub:
+To upload container images to Docker Hub, run:
 ```bash
 make container-push
 ```

+We use `buildx` to build the Karvdash container for multiple architectures (`linux/amd64` and `linux/arm64`).

 To build and push additional service containers (custom Zeppelin-based containers):
 ```bash